pubnub/auth-chat-demo/README.md

 1. Fork or download this repo to your local machine.
 2. Install dependencies: `$ npm install`
-3. Set up your app on [GitHub Developer applications](https://github.com/settings/applications/) (OAuth)
+3. Set up your app on [GitHub Developer applications](https://github.com/settings/applications/) (for OAuth)
 4. Include your own `config.js` file (See below)
 5. Run code: `$ node index.js`
 6. Open the web client at [http://localhost:3000](http://localhost:3000)
-7. Login using your GitHub account
-8. Chat!

 ### config.js